jermel/groups/README.md

 ```

 #####group.bind(`function(...){}`, `null|undefined`, [options])
-Exception only
+Exception only (AKA no error handling)

 Similar to `Object.bind` this method returns a new function that calls the original function<sup>*</sup>.
 The group will monitor this new function for invocations.
-Because there is no error handler, exceptions are the only thing that will be treated as an error.
+Because there is no error handler, exceptions are the only thing that will be treated as an error when the new function is called<sup>**</sup>.

 Example
 ```